glycerine/nanomsgardvark/README.rst

 rnanomsg is an R binding for Nanomsg (http://nanomsg.org/).

-The rzmq bindings by Whit Armstrong served as major inspiration when writing these Nanomsg bindings.
-(https://github.com/armstrtw/rzmq).
-Some of the docs/etc might not be ported from zmq to nanomsg yet.
+rnanomsg was initially derived from the rzmq bindings for ZeroMQ by Whit Armstrong (https://github.com/armstrtw/rzmq).
+While rnanomsg has diverged significantly, some (most) of the docs are yet to be ported from zmq to nanomsg yet.
+In general the rnanomsg calls match the original nanomsg C calls exactly, so the nanomsg documentation is most useful.

 Features
 ========

-rnanomsg is a message queue for serialized R objects.
+rnanomsg is a network transport for serialized R (or other data) objects.